zeebe-io/enhancements/ZEP-XXX-journal-record-format.md

 # Out of scope
 [out-of-scope]: #out-of-scope

-This document does not describe the format of engine records.
+* This document does not describe the format of engine records.

-# Unresolved questions
-[unresolved-questions]: #unresolved-questions

-# Future possibilities
-[future-possibilities]: #future-possibilities
+* This document does not describe journal layout or the format for the segment descriptor.
+* The document briefly explains how to make changes to the record format with the help of the version number in frame and versioning supported by SBE.
+However, this document does not discuss how multiple versions are handled in the software.
+It is possible that the current implementation need to be adapted to read or write multiple versions of the record.